cirosantilli/linux-cheat/qemu.md

 `qemu-img` creates a disk image with 5G that will hold your hard disk data

-If you don't pass `-enable-kvm`, it will be really slow:
+If you don't pass `-enable-kvm`, it will be *really* slow:

 - <http://unix.stackexchange.com/questions/108122/installing-ubuntu-13-0-desktop-in-qemu>
 - <http://askubuntu.com/questions/419958/why-am-i-getting-a-black-screen-when-booting-vm-using-qemu>

+Even so, it is still slower than VirtualBox.

 There were some graphics artifacts, so it is was not really usable.
 But did seem to work.